-Note: This is only implemented in CathexisVision 2016 and later; when connecting to an older software version this option will be present, but ineffective.
+Size Filter Filter out objects smaller than the minimum size.
+Minimum width 0.20m • When enabled, the minimum width and height options will be added to the interface.
+Note : This is only implemented in CathexisVision 2016 and later; when connecting to an older software version this option will be present, but ineffective.
 Source size This determines how the video stream is scaled before processing.
 Small or Medium are sensible selections.
 Larger images substantially increase the processing load on the system, usually for marginal benefits.
 Tracking point This sets where on the bounding box objects are tracked.
 By default, they are tracked at the bottom of the bounding box, as this corresponds to the feet of a person or the wheels of a car.
 Use colour This enables the algorithm to use colour for: Tracking objects within the image.
 Suppressing shadows.
 Flare Suppression Enable this option to discard false motion as a result of intense changes in brightness levels.
-Image This enables image stabilisation for cases where camera shake is a problem. stabilisation Important note : This should not be enabled by default, because it places a heavy load on the processor of the computer.
+Image This enables image stabilisation for cases where camera shake is a problem. stabilisation Important note: This should not be enabled by default, because it places a heavy load on the processor of the computer.

+editing should be performed.
+Property Editor As a rule of thumb, if the user does not understand the option presented, then no Advanced This section is included in the software for support purposes only, and is very technical. overlay one.
+Default counting Allows the user to choose between a default object path overlay, and a user defined overlay one.
+Default paths Default paths Allows the user to choose between a default object path overlay, and a user defined Note : This places a heavy load on the processor. databased.
+See below for enabling and databasing object classifications.
 Classifier Enable this option to classify tracked objects.
-Object classifications can also be databased.
-See below for enabling and databasing object classifications.
-Note: This places a heavy load on the processor.
-Default paths Allows the user to choose between a default object path overlay, and a user defined overlay one.
-Default counting Allows the user to choose between a default object path overlay, and a user defined overlay one.
-Advanced This section is included in the software for support purposes only, and is very technical.
-Property Editor As a rule of thumb, if the user does not understand the option presented, then no editing should be performed.
+Object classifications can also be